ongzexuan/piazza_slackbot/README.md

 ### Deployment

 The bot needs to run somewhere.
-A free tier heroku deployment would suffice.
+A free tier Heroku deployment would suffice.

+1. Create a new app on Heroku.
+You can do this either via the Heroku CLI or using the web interface.
+Follow the instructions to create a local Heroku git repo.
-The required environment variables can be found on in `.env.template`
+2. The required environment variables can be found on in `.env.template`.
+Fill in the corresponding fields on the app deployment (this is so that we don't put confidential credentials in the program itself)
+3. Follow the deployment instructions provided by Heroku

+The supporting files required for Heroku deployment are provided, you can modify them if you wish.
+Their functions are roughly listed below:

+`Procfile` - specifies to Heroku the type of application and the instruction to run `requirements.txt` - packages/dependencies to install `runtime.txt` - which version of Python we are using

 ### Local Deployment